Varunyadavgithub/DSA-150-Fundamentals/README.md

     4. Generating a Square Matrix of a Given Size.
     5. Generating a Fibonacci Sequence Using Recursion.
     6. Finding the Mode of Numbers in an Array.
+    7. Determining the Length of a String Without Using Built-In Functions.

 ## 🚀 Getting Started

 1. **Clone the Repository**: